pablosegesser/BitNovoApp/README.md

 ## First step

-Download or clone repository and move to develop branch
+Download or clone repository and checkout to develop branch

 ## Second step

+Copy and rename .env.example to .env and add the correct X-Device-Id in the environment variable

+## Third step

 Install node modules with command yarn install

-## Third step

-Generate ios and android folders using command npx expo prebuild, if you make changes and already have these folders use instead npx expo prebuild --clean to remove old folder and re compile code again

 ## Fourth step

+Generate ios and android folders using command npx expo prebuild, if you make changes and already have these folders use instead npx expo prebuild --clean to clear old folders and re compile code again

+## Fifth step

 Run the app with command yarn ios or yarn android